Marx Hall Library

-The most comprehensive circulating library on campus is Firestone Library.
+The most comprehensive circulating library on campus is the Firestone Library.
 The Rare Books and Manuscripts Division is also in this building.
 There are various smaller library annexes on campus; however, not all of them are circulating.
 Copies of the Library Handbook are available at the information desk at Firestone Library for more detailed information.

-A complete guide to library services can be found at: http://library.princeton.edu/services
+A complete guide to library services can be found at http://library.princeton.edu/services.

 - The Atrium Cafe, located on level 100 of the Louis A. Simpson International Building, serves gourmet espresso and coffee drinks, as well as fresh pastries (Only PUIDs and credit cards are accepted).

 - Prospect House offers staff dining facilities, with a restaurant (the Garden Room) on the main floor and a more casual cafeteria downstairs.
 (Only PUIDs and credit cards are accepted.)

 - The Frist Campus Center provides a wider range of cafeteria-style food than Prospect House.
 You may purchase breakfast here.
 (Cash, PUIDs, and credit cards are accepted.)